Eryzabesu/fibBuzz/readme.md

 # Fib-Buzz

 Contains stand-alone functions for fizz-buzz and Fibonacci sequence processing as well as an application to process user inputs and display results.
+The application automatically regenerates and displays results for each of the algorithms and applies styling with HTML/CSS.

 ![](screenShot.png)